Being fired is devastating. In my own experience, though, there was a particular element that I’m not sure everyone would understand.

 2. Present a plan and issue ultimatums.

-I’m not sure how I would have responded in my youth, but even if I responded poorly it would have been nice to know exactly what was expected of me.
-Offering some clear and measurable goals and saying, “We will revisit this in 90 days to see if there has been any improvement.
-If not, we will have to take action” is a much better choice than firing with two weeks’ notice.
+I’m not sure how I would have responded in my youth, but even if I had responded poorly, knowing exactly what was expected of me would have been helpful.
+Offering clear and measurable goals and saying, “We will revisit this in 90 days to see if there has been any improvement.
+If not, we will have to take action,” is a much better choice than firing with two weeks’ notice.
 It gives both the minister and his critics a chance for an honest evaluation.

-3. Have an honest and open discussion where it is clearly stated, “It’s time for you to look somewhere else and move on.”
+3. Have an honest and open discussion that clearly states, “It’s time for you to look somewhere else and move on.”

 Instead, I think the dysfunction was to the point that they were lying to themselves.
-In the midst of all our trouble, I had an interview with another church.
-It only made sense to explore some other options for my family and me.
-A short time after the interview, I decided to be open about it with one of the elders I considered a friend.
+Amid all our trouble, I had an interview with another church—exploring other options only made sense.
+A short time after the interview, I decided to be open with one of the elders I considered a friend.
 He was appalled that I would even consider going somewhere else.

-Looking back on it, I think in some way, they realized this was as much their failure as it was mine.
-They didn’t want to admit to it.
+Looking back on it, I think, in some way, they realized this was as much their failure as it was mine.
+But they didn’t want to admit to it.

 What I Did Right

 These were difficult times for my young family and me.
-We were poor, out of our home, and out of our community.
+We were poor, out of our home and out of our community.
 Nothing from those days feels right.
-Still, looking back, I see wisdom that was beyond anything I could realize at the time.
+Still, looking back, I see the wisdom beyond anything I could realize at the time.
 For those who find themselves in similar circumstances, maybe this will help.

 1. I took a break.

-I wanted to be in ministry badly, but I felt like a man who was just divorced and rejected, deciding the very next week to “get out there and play the field.”
-I didn’t want to bring my hurt into another church.
+I wanted to be in ministry badly, but I felt like a man who was just divorced and rejected, deciding to “get out there and play the field the next week.”
+Bringing my hurt to another church would not have been right.
 My wife wanted nothing to do with it either.
 It was a long time before I would ever be comfortable with leadership again.

 So, I got a job at a lumberyard and sold building materials for about five years.
 I cannot recommend it.
-Still, I’m amazed at how much I learned during that time.
-It was also helpful to get experience on the other side of the pulpit.
-I worked long hours and knew the tension of not wanting to go to another church meeting because I was tired.
+Still, I learned a lot during that time.
+Getting experience on the other side of the pulpit was also helpful.
+I worked long hours and knew the tension of not wanting to attend another church meeting because I was tired.

-2. I had close friends in ministry who blessed me.
+2. Close friends in ministry blessed and encouraged me.

-I truly feel for guys out there on their own, I can’t imagine how they survive.
-The best resource I have is the friendships I’ve built with other guys in the area.
-They counseled me, encouraged me, and eventually nurtured me back into ministry.
-After twenty years, they are still some of the most important friendships I have.
+I genuinely feel for guys out there on their own.
+I can’t imagine how they survive.
+But the best resource I have is the friendships I’ve built with other guys in the area.
+They counseled, encouraged, and nurtured me back into ministry.
+After twenty years, they are still some of my most meaningful friendships.

 3. I learned to define ministry in new ways.

 I knew better, but I had always seen full-time located ministry as the be-all/end-all for me.
-Over the next eight years, I would come to a new appreciation for the many different ministry roles available through the different opportunities that presented themselves.
+However, over the next eight years, I came to a new appreciation for the many different ministry roles available through the different opportunities.

-Those close friends in ministry kept me busy when they needed someone to fill-in for them.
-Within a year, the church we were attending asked me to come on as a part-time associate.
-The truth is they didn’t need an associate–they were investing in me.
-In the next years, I would work part-time with national and international ministries.
-Then came the day when I was asked to step into a six-month interim ministry.
-That interim ministry turned into full-time work that has kept me busy for the past twelve years.
+Those close friends in ministry kept me busy when they needed someone to fill in for them.
+Within a year, our church asked me to come on as a part-time associate.
+They didn’t need an associate–they were investing in me.
+I would work part-time with national and international ministries in the following years.
+Then came the day I was asked to enter a six-month interim ministry.
+That interim ministry turned into full-time work that has kept me busy for twelve years.

 You’re Going to Be OK